The Ricky Gervais Show

-The Ricky Gervais Show is a comedy radio show in the United Kingdom starring Ricky Gervais, Stephen Merchant, and Karl Pilkington, later adapted into a podcast and a television series.
-Although named after Gervais, it came to revolve mostly around the life and ideas of Karl Pilkington.
-The show started in August 2001 on Xfm, and aired in weekly periods for months at a time throughout 2002, 2003, 2004 and mid-2005.
+The Ricky Gervais Show was a comedy radio show in the United Kingdom starring Ricky Gervais, Stephen Merchant, and Karl Pilkington.
+Although named after Gervais, it came to revolve mostly around the life and ideas of Pilkington.

+The trio began the show in August 2001 on London-based radio station XFM, and aired weekly, on Saturdays, for months at a time between August 2001 and July 2005.
 In November 2005, Guardian Unlimited offered the show as a podcast series of 12 shows.
-An animated series based on the podcast and adapted for television debuted for HBO in the United States and Channel 4 in the UK in 2010.
+An animated series based on the podcast and adapted for television debuted for HBO in the United States and Channel 4 in the United Kingdom in 2010.

-It was one of the most successful shows in the early years of the podcast industry and received a "most downloaded podcast" certification from Guinness World Records in 2006.
+The podcast was one of the most successful shows in the early years of the podcast industry and received a "most downloaded podcast" certification from Guinness World Records in 2006.
 According to the BBC, by September 2006, the podcasts of the series had been downloaded nearly 18 million times.
-As of March 2011, the podcast has been downloaded over 300 million times.
-A cult following for the Xfm radio shows and podcasts has ensued in the following years, starting since their original airings and maintaining a strong amount of fans, the most popular forum used to discuss the show being the subreddit "r/rickygervais" on the popular news and media platform Reddit, with roughly 175,000 members as of November 2024.
+By March 2011, the podcast had been downloaded over 300 million times.
+A cult following for the XFM radio shows and podcasts has ensued in the following years since their original airings, maintaining a strong amount of fans.

 Radio shows

-Early shows
+Series 0: Early shows as a duo (January–August 1998)

-Gervais and Merchant first worked together in radio on the London-based alternative radio station Xfm London.
+Ricky Gervais and Stephen Merchant first worked together in radio on the London-based alternative radio station XFM where Gervais was initially hired as the station's "head of speech" in 1997, soon hiring Merchant as his assistant in the same year.

 Their show was broadcast from January to August 1998 from 4–6pm on Sundays, and only featured Gervais and Merchant (before their collaboration on The Office).
 The show's original format was more interactive, with features, guests, phone-ins, and audience interaction through listeners' letters.

+Both Gervais and Merchant left the station later in 1998 following the takeover of XFM by the Capital Radio Group.

-Return to XFM
+Series 1: Return to XFM (September 2001–May 2002)

-Gervais and Merchant returned to Xfm in August 2001, after the first series of The Office had been broadcast, with Pilkington brought in as producer.
-The show was originally just billed as Ricky Gervais and Stephen Merchant, and Pilkington's presence was not acknowledged on posters or other advertisements.
-Gervais and Merchant would speak to Pilkington about his thoughts on whatever they were talking about.
-In 2003, Pilkington was added to advertisements for the show as he took on a more prominent role in the show.
-The last show for XFM aired on 2 July 2005, after which they chose to switch the show's format from radio to podcasting.